-We examine two ways of partitioning a working path in detail and then describe our new partitioning configuration.
+We examine two ways of partitioning a working path in detail, and then give our new partitioning configuration.
 We only consider link failures in this paper.
-For convenience, we name the method that divides a working path into several protection domains as Path Dividing (PD); we name the method that partitions a larger network into several smaller areas as Network Partitioning (NP).
-The main difference between PD and NP stems from the sharing method of the protection sub-paths.
-In PD, two protection sub-paths can share some wavelength-links as long as their corresponding working sub-paths are link-disjoint.
-In NP, two protection sub-paths that only belong to the same area can share some wavelength-links if their corresponding working sub-paths are linkdisjoint.
-The NP in [2] divides a larger network into several separated areas.
-We called this partitioning configuration Separated Network Parti-tioning (SNP).
-However, two protection sub-paths whose corresponding two working sub-paths belong to adjacent areas can share some wavelength-links without checking the disjoint requirement because their working sub-paths belong to different areas.
+For convenient discussion, we call the way that divides a working path into several protection domains as Path Dividing (PD), and the way that partitions a large network into several smaller areas as Network Partitioning (NP).
+The main difference between PD and NP is that two protection subpaths can share some links as long as their corresponding working sub-paths are link-disjoint for PD and two protection sub-paths that only belong to the same area can share some links if heir corresponding working sub-paths are link-disjoint for NP.
+The NP in [2] divides a large network into several separated areas.
+We called this partitioning configuration as Separated Network Partitioning (SNP).
+However, two protection sub-paths whose corresponding two working sub-paths belong to adjacent areas can share some links without checking the disjoint requirement because their working sub-paths belong to different areas.
 This motivates us to consider new partitioning configuration in order to improve the resource utilization.

-The other disadvantage of SNP is that it has a requirement that the node degree of the Area Border Router (ABR) must be larger than 3.
-The node degree refer to the number of other nodes in the network to which a node is connected, which is also equal to the number of links connected to the node.
-As an ABR, it must guarantee that a working path that traverses it can be divided into two working sub-paths and each working sub-path and its corresponding protection sub-path belong to the same area.
-This means that it must have at least 4 links connected to it and that at least two links belong to one area, and other two links belong to the other area.
+SNP has a requirement that the node degree of the Area Border Router (ABR) must be larger than 3.
+The node degree refer to the number of other nodes in the network to which a node is connected, which is also equal to the number of links connected the node.
+As an ABR, it must guarantee that a working path that traverses it can be divided into two working sub-paths where each working sub-path and its corresponding protection sub-path belong to the same area.
+This means it must have more than 4 links connected to it and two links belong to one area, other two links belong to the other area.
 If the degree of a node is 2, it is not possible as an ABR.
-For a mesh network, it must have some nodes whose degree is larger than 2.
-Otherwise, it is a ring.
-If a larger network does not have suitable nodes whose degree is more than 3 as ABRs, we cannot divide the larger network into smaller separated areas according to SNP [2].
+For a mesh network, it must have some nodes whose degree is larger than 2 otherwise it is a ring.
+If a large network does not have suitable nodes whose degree are more than 3 as ABRs, we cannot divide a large network into smaller separated areas according to SNP [2].
 Most actual networks belong to this category.
-In order to partition this type of larger networks, we need to choose some nodes whose degree is 3 as ABRs.
+In order to partition this type of large networks, we need to choose some nodes whose degree are 3 as ABRs.
 If we divide a given network into overlapped areas, the partitioning problem can be solved.
-However, the wavelength assignment of sub-paths for overlapped areas is more complex than for the separated areas.
-To deal with the wavelength assignment issue for a wavelength on the link that belong to the overlap, we must consider the wavelength assignment for adjacent areas that overlap each other.
+However, the complexity of the wavelength assignment for sub-paths on the links that belong to the overlap becomes high, since a wavelength on the links cannot be assigned for two working sub-paths and a wavelength on the links assigned for protection sub-paths must to check the link-disjoint requirement of their corresponding working sub-paths.
 This is not benefit for ILP calculation.
-In order to maintain the calculation complex of ILP not to be increased significantly, we propose a new partitioning configuration.
+In order to maintain the complex of ILP calculation not to be increased significantly, we propose a new partitioning configuration.